 2.2.1 Australia

-The DSS1213 1-metre sticks were cut and prepared in the TRACE laboratory located at Curtin University of Technology, Perth, Australia (Ellis et al., 2015).
+The DSS1213 1-metre sticks were cut and prepared in the TRACE laboratory located at Curtin University of Technology, Perth, Australia (Ellis et al., 2015) and measured in June 2015.
 The 35 mm x 35 mm cross-section sticks were melted on a silicon carbide melter head at a melt rate of 5 cm/minute following the setup of McConnell et al (2002), with a depth resolution of less than 1 mm.
 The central melt line was directed to a Thermo Element XR ICP-SFMS fitted with cyclonic peltier-cooled spray chamber (2° C) and 400 uL/minute PFA ST nebulizer (both from ESI, Omaha, USA).
 The sample line was acidified with 2% ultrapure nitric acid and internal standard (4 ppb 115In) immediately before introduction to the plasma.
 Only bromine and sodium were determined, at medium resolution (~4000), in the DSS1213 firn core.

-Law Dome traverse and DSS1516 snowpit samples were analysed discretely using a Seafast-II autosampler with syringe pump connected to the abovementioned analytical system.
+Law Dome traverse and DSS1516 snowpit samples were analysed in February 2016 using a non-continuous Seafast-II autosampler with syringe pump connected to the abovementioned analytical system.
 For these samples, iodine (127I) was determined at low mass resolution (~300) and all other elements at medium resolution (23Na, 35Cl, 79Br).
 A 4 ppb 115In internal standard was used at both mass resolutions.
 Analytical blanks and quality control standards were determined after every 10 samples analysed.

 Irrespective of the sample delivery method, the analytical performance of the Element XR ICP-SFMS was consistent during the measurement campaigns.
 Calibration standards were prepared by sequential dilution from primary stock solutions (Bromine, 10 μg/mL in H2O; Sodium, 1000 μg/mL in 1% HNO3) from High-Purity Standard (Charleston, USA).
 Sodium and bromine were calibrated using 7 concentration standards of increasing concentration up to 100 ppb (sodium) and 4 ppb (bromine).
 All linear calibration regressions showed R2 >0.99 (n=8, p<0.001).
 Detection limits for bromine and sodium were 0.18 and 1.1 ppb respectively (n=80) Repeatability of measurements was systematically tested in each analytical run by measuring replicates of quality controlled standards.
 The variability was calculated as the standard deviation of the signals and found to be 9% for bromine and 4% for sodium.